Technical description of main components

 Phase Change

-In this model, the phase change of the water in the soil from liquid to solid and vice versa is modeled by applying the apparent heat capacity method adapted from Muhieddine201535.
-During the phase change, the phase change enthalpy is released or bound, which is why the temperature remains almost constant during the phenomenon of freezing or melting.
-Basically, the apparent heat capacity method in the phase change process assigns a temperature-dependent apparent heat capacity to the volume element, which is calculated via a normal distribution of the phase change enthalpy over a defined temperature range around the icing temperature, as shown in the following figure:
+In this model, the phase change of the water in the soil from liquid to solid and vice versa is modeled via an enthalpy formulation.
+During the phase change, the fusion enthalpy is released or bound, which is why the temperature remains almost constant during the phenomenon of freezing or melting.
+The resulting temperature-dependent specific heat capacity of the soil, , is described over the user-defined freezing interval as follows:

 As a result, the heat capacity significantly increases during the phase change, reducing the temperature variation between time steps.
 This effect is illustrated in the following figure, where a constant energy demand is drawn from a soil volume element.